AXIS A1610 Network Door Controller

 Shows NTP synchronization information, including if the device is in sync with an NTP server and the time remaining until the next sync.

-NTP settings: Click to go to the Date and time page where you can change the NTP settings.
+NTP settings: View and update the NTP settings.
+Takes you to the Date and time page where you can change the NTP settings.

 Alarms

-External tamper: Turn on to trigger an alarm in your system when external tamper is detected.
-For example, when the external cabinet is opened or closed.
+External tamper: Turn on to trigger an alarm in your system when it detects an external tamper.
+For example, when someone opens or closes the external cabinet.

 • Supervised input: Turn on to monitor the input state and configure the end-of-line resistors.